 The grounds of Scottish National Gallery of Modern Art are open and perfect for exploring with your family.
 We have created some activities for you and your family to enjoy while stomping around the grounds.

-We are beginning a process of phased reopening starting with the Scottish National Gallery on Monday 17 August and the Scottish National Gallery of Modern Art (Modern One) on Monday 24 August.
-Booking is now open for these two sites.
+We are beginning a process of phased reopening of our sites.
+The Scottish National Gallery and the Scottish National Gallery of Modern Art (Modern One) are now open.
+Initially we are limiting the number of visitors in each gallery at any one time.
+To manage this we've instituted a free, timed ticketing system.
+Admission is free, but tickets must be booked here in advance.
 Reserve a free place now.
-We can't wait to welcome you and your family to the galleries again soon.
+We can't wait to welcome you and your family to the galleries again.

 How can we help?